Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

-The majority of people in a team should agree upon a given decision before it's implemented.
+The majority of people in a team should agree upon a given decision before the software is implemented.
 It should be made with supporting evidence that shows that the decision is productive.
 When unsure about making a decision it is a good idea to defer to a technical leader or the professor.
 One should reach out to other teams whom the choice will influence.
 Teams will determine how long a decision will take to implement.
-Team decisions shouldn't be foreboding, but should unite the team to solve a problem together!

 * Acceptable Conduct (A):
   * Members shall